-- It offers powerful antivirus and mail filtering mechanism to reduce spams and thwart of email attacks.
+- It offers powerful antivirus and mail filtering mechanism to reduce spam and thwart email attacks.

 - Zentyal comes with in-built support for unlimited virtual mail domains and single sign-on authentication.

-- The mail server provides support for ActiveSync and webmail alongside SMTP, POP3, IMAP, CalDAV, and CardDAV protocols.
+- The mail server supports ActiveSync and webmail alongside SMTP, POP3, IMAP, CalDAV, and CardDAV protocols.